 A pie chart is used to deal with categorical variables to see how the total amount is split amongst them.
 It provides a general sense of the part-to-whole relationship that comes in handy when you want to find out the most and least effective channels for driving visitors to your website.

 Perhaps the newest addition to the data visualization stack, a word cloud refers to a cluster of words displayed in different colors and sizes.
-It’s a nifty tool to visualize how the audience thinks about a given topic and discover the best and worst keywords when it comes to traffic generation.
+It’s a nifty, interactive data visualization tool to visualize how the audience thinks about a given topic and discover the best and worst keywords when it comes to traffic generation.

-All said and done, visualization is the present and future of marketing analytics.
-The good news is, with all you’ve seen and read so far, you’re ready to get the most mileage out of visualization.
+All said and done, visualization is the present and future of data analysis and data-driven decision making.
+The good news is, with all you’ve seen and read so far, you’re ready to get the most mileage out of visualization techniques.

 But if there’s anything you’ve learned from this post, it’s that images speak much louder than words.
-So, without further ado, head on over to Adriel’s dashboard and play with different graphics and features to see the magic of visualization for yourself.
+So, without further ado, head on over to Adriel’s business intelligence dashboard and play with different graphs and interactive features to see the magic of visualization for yourself.

 Sign up now for a 14-day free trial.